 Mounting your firearm helps prevent accidental discharge by keeping the gun pointed in a safe direction and ensuring the trigger is inaccessible.

 - Ensure All Firearms Are Unloaded

 An unloaded firearm is secure and less likely to discharge accidentally.
 Even if a gun is unloaded, it’s always best to double-check before storing it, as mistakes can happen, and it’s better to be safe than sorry.
+And when mistakes do happen, you should learn how to stop bleeding from a gunshot wound and other things you should know during an emergency situation.
 Remove any ammunition from the gun and check the chamber to ensure it’s empty.
+Don’t forget to check if you have enough ammunition, and if you don’t, you can order some from Thermold Magazines or other similar stores near your location.
 You should also visually inspect the firearm to ensure no rounds in the magazine or cylinder.

 - Install Trigger Locks On Firearms Not In Use

 Installing trigger locks on firearms not in use is recommended, as it increases gun safety by providing an additional layer of security and reduces the risk of accidents.
 Trigger locks are easy to install and affordable, and they can also be used in conjunction with other storage methods, such as a locked container or safe.
 This is especially crucial for those with children in the house or with people unfamiliar with firearms.

 - Store Ammunition In A Separate Location From Firearms

 If the ammunition isn’t near the gun, it’s less likely that someone will accidentally load a gun and cause an unintentional firing.
 Storing ammunition separately can also prevent theft.
 If an intruder gains access to your firearms, they’ll not be able to access the projectile, which can prevent them from using the guns to commit crimes.